Veza/oaa-community/bitbucket-cloud/README.md

 ### Bitbucket Credentials Setup
 1. Create an [App Password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) for a Bitbucket user with Admin permissions
    1. Select **Read** for the following permissions: Account , Workspace Membership, Project, Repositories
+   2. To discover a repository's permissions by group membership and users the **Admin** permission on Repository is required.
+If omitted the connector will fall back to user effective permissions.

 ### Atlassian Credentials Setup (Optional)
 1. Generate an [Atlassian API token](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) for the same account